From the Wedding Aisle to the Commencement Stage: Couple Earns M.Ed. Hand-in-Hand

 Rekeisha鈥檚 Story

-Neither Kreig nor Rekeisha earned their bachelor鈥檚 degrees or found their passion for education immediately after high school.
+Kreig and Rekeisha didn鈥檛 earn their bachelor鈥檚 degrees right after high school.

-鈥淢y husband was that person to always encourage me to do more, telling me, 鈥榊ou鈥檙e so smart, you need to go back,鈥欌 Rekeisha recalls. 鈥淲hen I did go back, that first year, I was on the President鈥檚 list.
+鈥淢y husband was always encouraging me to do more.
+Telling me, 鈥榊ou鈥檙e so smart, you need to go back,鈥欌 Rekeisha recalls. 鈥淲hen I did go back, that first year, I was on the President鈥檚 list.
 Kreig gave me the boost to go back, and from there, I just kept going.鈥

 In 2016, she graduated with her B.S. in Elementary Education from Nicholls State University.